mbidinlib/radrwan/README.md

 # radrwan
-This is a test repository for Ra Rwanda
+This is a repository for an do file and a Java script